kylejohnson363/King-County-Housing/README.md

 Blog post:  https://kylejohnson363.github.io/finding_value_in_overlookable_data

 ### Project Motivation
-The purpose of this project is to create a regression model to predict a home sale value in King County Washington and use this model to answer questions about the housing market.
+This project creates a regression model to predict a home sale value in King County Washington and we use this model to answer questions about the housing market.

 ### Process Overview
 1- Obtain data from the database